SK-EID/mid-rest-php-demo/README.md

 - php >= 7.3, including curl, mysql, dom extensions
 - [symfony cli tool](https://symfony.com/download)
-- mysql server installed
+- mysql server installed (or run it from Docker: `docker run -e MYSQL_ROOT_PASSWORD=my-secret-pw -p 3306:3306 mysql:latest`)

 ### Database migration
 - create database mid_rest_demo
     - `CREATE DATABASE mid_rest_demo;`
 - create user mid_rest_demo, with password mid_rest_demo
-    - `CREATE USER 'mid_rest_demo' IDENTIFIED BY 'mid_rest_demo;`
+    - `CREATE USER 'mid_rest_demo' IDENTIFIED BY 'mid_rest_demo';`
 - grant the new user all privileges on the database
     - `GRANT ALL PRIVILEGES ON mid_rest_demo.* TO 'mid_rest_demo';`
-- Run migration scripts
+- Run migration script

-    1. `php bin/console make:migrate`
-    1. `php bin/console doctrine:migrations:migrate`
+    1. `php bin/console --no-interaction doctrine:migrations:migrate`

 ### Configuring the application

-- Change the DB url in the .env file to match your sql server
+- Change the server name in DATABASE_URL in the .env file to match your sql server

 ### Running the application
-1. run `symfony serve` in the project folder
+Start Symfony in the project folder.
+Depending on how you installed it there can be different options for it.

+If you have Symfony installed locally into your home directory then run it from there:

+`~/.symfony/bin/symfony serve`

+Or if you have installed it globally (or added it into your path) you can run it like this:

+`symfony serve`

-### Accessing the aplication
+### Accessing the application

-Access the application from [localhost:8000](localhost:8000)
+Access the application from [localhost:8000](http://localhost:8000)